Optimal practice in neonatal parenteral nutrition

 We warmly thank the following parent organisations for supporting the position paper on parenteral nutrition (in alphabetical order):

-The roundtable and the position paper are kindly supported by an educational grant by Baxter.
+The roundtable, the position paper, the barrier analysis and the corresponding toolkit are kindly supported by an educational grant by Baxter.